NOOSPHERE-EXISTS/963/README.txt

-# Noosphere Exists
+-----BEGIN PGP SIGNED MESSAGE-----

-I am new to world of global finance.
-These are my first thoughts.
+Hash: SHA256

-## Currency
+Noosphere Exists
 Let us define currency as a medium of exchange.
 A way of measuring value.
 That is the value of something can be measured as an amount of a currency.

-## Fictional Currency
+Fictional Currency

 Let us define a fictional currency as a currency whose measure is elastic.
 That is a currency whose measure of value is subject to change.
 For example, the dollar, the Euro, or the Yuan.